jrief/django-formset/README.md

-# django-formset – Better UX for Django Forms
+# django-formset – Better User Experience for Django Forms

 This library handles single forms and collections of forms with a way better user experience than the internal Django implementation for